-- Education 5604 Development of Art Techniques in Teaching-3 credits
+Education 5604 Development of Art Techniques in Teaching

 Experience with various art media.
 Students will carry on work related to personal or professional interests.
-Class discussions and reports of reference reading will be concerned with the relationship of the arts to special fields, the school program, and to development of the individual. - Education 5527 Problems of Science Education-3 credits Problems in science education to develop the role of science in general education.
+Class discussions and reports of reference reading will be concerned with the relationship of the arts to special fields, the school program, and to development of the individual.

+Education 5527 Problems of Science Education 3 credits

+Problems in science education to develop the role of science in general education.
 Topics will include growth and development, biological reproduction, energy production and distribution, conservation and other topics introduced by the class.
 Emphasis is upon practices suitable to the classroom.

+GUIDANCE

-Guidance
+Education 5530 Principles of Guidance

-- Education 5530 Principles of Guidance-3 credits Guidance in the homeroom, classroom, club; group discussions and committee work; counseling with pupils and parents regarding health, discipline, study, social, emotional, educational, and vocational problems.
-The purpose is to survey personnel services and to help teachers, administrators and other non-specialists to do more effective guidance work. - Education 5531 Occupational Guidance-3 credits Functions and methods of vocational guidance; social, economic, and psychological factors affecting vocational adjustment; assembling and imparting information about occupations through courses, group activities, studying individuals through interviews, tests, and other techniques; placement in jobs, on the job adjustment. - Psychology 5551 Mental Hygiene-3 credits.
-See Psychology, page 10. - Education 5521 Techniques of Counseling-3 credits Various specialized techniques, materials and procedures to be used by school guidance counselors.
-Emphasis is upon interpretation of case data and techniques of counseling individual pupils. - Education 5533 Occupational Information and Activities-3 credits
+Guidance in the homeroom, classroom, club; group discussions and committee work; counseling with pupils and parents regarding health, discipline, study, social, emotional, educational, and vocational problems.
+The purpose is to survey personnel services and to help teachers, administrators and other non-specialists to do more effective guidance work.

+Education 5531 Occupational Guidance 3 credits

+Functions and methods of vocational guidance; social, economic, and psychological factors affecting vocational adjustment; assembling and imparting information about occupations through courses, group activities, studying individuals through interviews, tests, and other techniques; placement in jobs, on-the-job adjustment.

+Psychology 5551 Mental Hygiene 3 credits.
+See Psychology, page 21.

+Education 5521 Techniques of Counseling 3 credits

+Various specialized techniques, materials and procedures to be used by school guidance counselors.
+Emphasis is upon interpretation of case data and techniques of counseling individual pupils.

+Education 5533 Occupational Information and Activities 3 credits

 Assembling information about occupations, preparation of occupational data for pamphlets, organization and promotional charts; techniques in job analysis, time and motion studies, and preparation of job specifications.
+Study will be made of existing surveys and analyses of vocational and educational opportunities.

+Education 5538 Social Casework in Guidance 3 credits Case conferences, study of current counseling problems, reading of references, and submitting reports of cases discussed.

+Psychology 5913 Analysis of the Individual

+Evaluation of the individual in mental ability, achievement, interest, aptitude, and personality; a basic review of statistics as applied to testing.

-Study will be made of existing surveys and analyses of vocational and educational opportunities. - Education 5538 Social Casework in Guidance-3 credits Case conferences, study of current counseling problems, reading of references, and submitting reports of cases discussed. - Education 5539 Labor and Personnel Problems-3 credits Development and methods of organized groups in industry in settlement of labor disputes.
-The course includes an economic and legal analysis of labor union and employer associations activities. - Education 5540 Personnel Management-3 credits Problems of supervising employees in modern industry.
-Emphasis is upon the application of scientific management and the importance of human relations. - Education 5611 Organization and Administration of Guidance Programs-4 credits Problems and procedures in initiating and conducting programs of vocational guidance.
+Education 5539 Labor and Personnel Problems 3 credits

+Development and methods of organized groups in industry in settlement of labor disputes.
+The course includes an economic and legal analysis of labor union and employer associations activities.

+Education 5540 Personnel Management

+Problems of supervising employes in modern industry.
+Emphasis is upon the application of scientific management and the importance of human relations.

+Education 5641 Organization and Administration of Guidance Programs 4 credits Problems and procedures in initiating and conducting programs of vocational guidance.
 The course is designed for students completing requirements for certification in guidance.
 Those wishing to register for four credits must secure permission in writing from the Department of Education.
-(Prerequisites: Education 5530, 5533, 5519, and 5521.) - Education 5612 Organization and Administration of Guidance Programs-3 credits - Psychology 5309 Psychology of the Abnormal-3 credits.
-See Psychology, page 10.
+(Prerequisites: Education 5530, 5533, 5519, and 5521.)

-Curriculum
+CURRICULUM

-- Education 5542 Curriculum in English in Elementary and Secondary Schools-3 credits Guided studies in curriculum planning.
-Prerequisite is Education 5510. - Education 5543 Problems in Curriculum Construction-3 credits Principles of curriculum development, course planning, professional development of subject matter, and the improvement of instruction.
+Education 5542 Curriculum in English in Elementary and Secondary Schools 3 credits Guided studies in curriculum planning.

+Education 5543 Problems in Curriculum Construction

+Principles of curriculum development, course planning, professional development of subject matter, and the improvement of instruction.
 Each student will present at least one problem and participate in critical group analysis of all problems.